-Lack of long term sustainability is one of the biggest drawback of restricted diet.
+Lack of long term sustainability is one of the biggest drawbacks of calorie-restricted diet.

-After a few months of eating in calorie restricted pattern your body adapts to the low-calorie diet by reducing its own basal metabolic rate.
+After a few months of eating in the calorie-restricted pattern, your body adapts to the low-calorie diet by reducing its own basal metabolic rate.

 How does it affect progress?
 Lowering down BMR (basal metabolic rate) leads to a reduction in the daily caloric requirement.
-That means your body adapt itself to survive with low calories.
+That means your body adapts itself to survive with low calories.

 With the low BMR, you gain weight at a faster pace once you get back to the normal eating pattern.